 Curriculum/Assessment Department: Advocate

 Work directly with your teachers of the visually impaired (TVI) and if possible, observe first-hand as the student tries to access the material.
 Document what is/is not accessible along with the device, software version, accessibility features used, etc. Use your contacts with the company - including the sales person that you regularly deal with.
 Connect and network with your Special Education Director about the accessibility of educational materials and the specific issues with an individual product.
 If the product is a state-wide purchase, talk with your counter-part at the state level.
 Education Dive recently published an article about how tech is making education more inclusive.
-In this article, Education Dive highlights that a major pitfall is that accessibility is overlooked during discussions with potential vendors.
+Education Dive highlights that a major pitfall is that accessibility is overlooked during discussions with potential vendors.

 Make sure to specifically include accessibility in the legal contract when purchasing educational products!
 The National Center on Accessible Educational Materials provides information and sample contract language.